 QUESTION 4: What is the overall project risk categoriza tion?
-Low Risk Moderate Risk Substantial Risk x Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
-High Risk QUESTION 5: Based on the identified risks a and risk ca tegorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substar ntial and Hi gh Risk projects Is assessment required? (check if "yes") x Status? (completed, planned)
+Low Risk Moderate Risk Substantial Risk Х Note: Requirements from Question 5 apply to this level of risk, for each Programmatic Principle and Project Standard triggered at this level of risk, a scoped study on key risks is required.
+Project aspects rated as Low Risk may be able to proceed while the assessments for other higher risk activities are being conducted.
+High Risk QUESTION 5: Based on the identified risks a and risk cat regorization, what requirements of the SES are triggered? (check all that apply) Question only required for Moderate, Substan ntial and Hi gh Risk projects Is assessment required? (check if "yes") х Status? (completed, planned)

-1 if yes, indicate overall type and status Fargeted assessment Stakeholder Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project.
+if yes, indicate overall type and status Targeted assessment Stakeholder Engagement Analysis Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
+Planned, a Stakeholder Engagement Plan for each sub-project (pilot) (as needed for SES compliance) and will need to update the completed previous to the approval of the sub-project (pilot).
 Gender Analysis: See ProDoc; completed during PPG.
 Capacity assessment for duty-bearers Ongoing, a Capacity Assessment for duty-bearers (top and bottom, i.e. government and security personnel) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project.
+Additionally, at the sub-project (pilot) level, further capacity assessment for duty-bearers locally is planned and will need to the completed previous to the approval of each sub-project (pilot).
 Capacity assessment for right-holders Ongoing, a Capacity Assessment for rights-holders (top and bottom, i.e. pan-African/national and local) at the project has been initiated at the PPG phase before PAC approval of the project.
 See ProDoc.
-Additionally, at the sub-project level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project.
-Indigenous Peoples, initial analysis: Completed, an Indigenous Peoples Analysis has been completed at the PPG phase before PAC approval of the project.
+Additionally, at the sub-project (pilot) level, further capacity assessment for right-holders locally is planned and will need to the completed previous to the approval of each sub-project (pilot).
+Indigenous Peoples, initial analysis: An initial analysis of indigenous peoples has been completed during the PPG phase before PAC approval of the project and its findings and conclusions have informed the development of the project Stakeholder Engagement Plan.
 Other targeted assessments might be required (separate from the ESIA requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment - lf yes, indicate overall type manageme nt plans (e.g. Gender Action Plan, Emergency Capacity Management Plan: Planned, for each sub-project and will need to the completed previous to the approval of the sub-project.
-Stakeholder Engagement Plan Completed, a Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
-Planned, a Stakeholder Engagement Plan for each sub-project and will need to the completed previous to the approval of the sub-project.
+That could include (inter alia): - A Cultural Heritage Analysis - A climate risk assessment, - A disaster risk assessment, - A hazard assessment, - A health impact assessment х ESIA (Environmental and Social Impact Assessment) Planned, to be developed as noted in the ESMF.

+SESA (Strategic Environmental and Social Assessment) Planned.
+Are management plans required? (check if Х If yes, indicate overall type management plans (e.g. Gender Action Plan, Emergency Response Plan, Waste Management Plan, others) Capacity Management Plan: Planned, for each sub-project (pilot) and will need to be completed previous to the approval of the sub-project (pilot).
+Stakeholder Engagement Plan - Completed, a project Stakeholder Engagement Plan has been conducted at the PPG phase before PAC approval of the project.
+The project SEP describes the approach to meet S6 requirements. - Planned, a site-specific Stakeholder Engagement Plan for each sub-project (pilot) and will need to the completed previous to the approval of the sub-project (pilot).
 Gender Action Plan: See ProDoc; completed during PPG Other targeted management plans might be required (separate from the ESMP requirements noted below), and will be determined during implementation of the ESMF.
-That could include (inter alia): Emergency Response Plan Waste Management Plan Labor Management Plan Biodiversity Action Plan ESMP (Environment al and Social Management Plan which may include Planned, as noted in the ESMF. range of targeted plans)
+That could include (inter alia): - Emergency Response Plan - Waste Management Plan - Labor Management Procedures (LMP) - Biodiversity Action Plan